lumapps/dep-check/README.md

 ## Version: Pre-alpha

 dep-check is a Python dependency checker.
-First write rules on which module can import what, then **dep-check** will parse each source file to verify that everything is in order.
+First write rules on which module can import what, then **dep-check** parse each source file to verify that everything is in order.
 You can also draw a dependency graph for your project.

 **Free software:** MIT license